dgarwood/Arya/README.md

 * Break time according to day, week, month...
 * Introduce better mapping from applications/workspaces to projects, i.e. via regex
 * Integrate with GTG and Hamster
+* Make it configurable so that the user can define what to track
+* Take into account idle times

 ## Install Instructions: